Multi-variate correlation and mixtures of product measures: TC and product measures

-For finite alphabets, the relation between $\ol{d_n}$ and $\TC$ in Corollary~\ref{cor:Marton} can be partially reversed using the next lemma, which gives a kind of `continuity' for TC in the transportation metric.
-It generalizes~\cite[Lemma 4.4]{Aus--WP}, and has essentially the same proof.
+For finite alphabets with their discrete metrics, the relation between $\ol{d_n}$ and $\TC$ in Corollary~\ref{cor:Marton} can be partially reversed using the next lemma, which gives a kind of `continuity' for TC in the transportation metric.
+It strengthens~\cite[Lemma 4.4]{Aus--WP}, but here we give a slightly more efficient proof based on Lemma~\ref{lem:TC-monotone}.